N-Methylclonazepam

-Ro05-4082 (N-methylclonazepam, ID-690) is a benzodiazepine derivative developed in the 1970s.
+N-Methylclonazepam (also known as Ro05-4082, ID-690 and methylclonazepam) is a benzodiazepine derivative developed in the 1970s.
 It has sedative and hypnotic properties, and has around the same potency as clonazepam itself.
 It was never introduced into clinical use.
 It is a structural isomer of meclonazepam (3-methylclonazepam), and similarly has been sold as a designer drug, first being identified in Sweden in 2017.

+In July 2025, N-methylclonazepam was identified alongside fentanyl as a component in a batch of drugs linked to a mass overdose in Baltimore, Maryland.
+There were at least 27 hospitalisations, and many patients remained unconscious even after administration of naloxone; a NIST research chemist said this may have been due to the sedative effects of the methylclonazepam.